-The yellow and blue LEDs are special.
-As well as turning them on and off, you can control their intensity using the intensity() method.
+The blue LED is special.
+As well as turning it on and off, you can control the intensity using the intensity() method.
 This takes a number between 0 and 255 that determines how bright it is.
 The following script makes the blue LED gradually brighter then turns it off again.